Manifestation of strong correlations in transport in ultra-clean SiGe/Si/SiGe quantum wells

 We observe that in a strongly interacting two-dimensional electron system in ultra-clean SiGe/Si/SiGe quantum wells, the resistivity on the metallic side near the metal-insulator transition increases with decreasing temperature, reaches a maximum at some temperature, and then decreases by more than one order of magnitude.
 We scale the resistivity data in line with expectations for the transport of strongly correlated Fermi systems and find a nearly perfect agreement with theory over a wide range of electron densities.

-Much interest has been attracted recently to the behavior of low-disorder, strongly-interacting electrons in two dimensions (2D), for which the interaction parameter $r_{\text s}=1/(\pi n_{\text{s}})^{1/2}a_{\text{B}}$ greatly exceeds unity (here $n_{\text{s}}$ is the areal density of electrons and $a_{\text{B}}$ is the effective Bohr radius in semiconductor).
-These systems are characterized by the strong metallic temperature dependence of the resistivity at sub-K temperatures \cite{abrahams2001metallic,kravchenko2004metal,shashkin2005metal,spivak2010transport,shashkin2019recent}, which can exceed an order of magnitude.
+Much interest has recently been directed toward the behavior of low-disorder, strongly interacting electrons in two dimensions (2D), for which the interaction parameter $r_{\text s}=1/(\pi n_{\text{s}})^{1/2}a_{\text{B}}$ greatly exceeds unity (here $n_{\text{s}}$ is the areal density of electrons and $a_{\text{B}}$ is the effective Bohr radius in semiconductor).
+These systems are characterized by the strong metallic temperature dependence of the resistivity at sub-kelvin temperatures \cite{abrahams2001metallic,kravchenko2004metal,shashkin2005metal,spivak2010transport,shashkin2019recent}, which can exceed an order of magnitude.
 The phenomenon still lacks a comprehensive quantitative microscopic description.
 Early theoretical work focused on the interplay between disorder and interactions using renormalization-group scaling theory \cite{finkelstein1983influence,finkelstein1984weak,castellani1984interaction,lee1985disordered,castellani1998metallic}; later, the theory was extended by Punnoose and Finkel'stein to take account of the existence of multiple valleys in the electron spectrum \cite{punnoose2001dilute,punnoose2005metal}.
 This approach did allow for the existence of the metallic state, stabilized by the electron-electron interactions, in 2D systems, which is concurrent with experiments (see, \textit{e.g.}, Refs.~\cite{kravchenko1994possible,kravchenko1995scaling,popovic1997metal,coleridge1997metal,hanein1998the,shashkin2001metal,anissimova2007flow,melnikov2019quantum,melnikov2020metallic}).
 According to this scenario, at temperatures well below the Fermi temperature, $T_{\text F}$, the resistivity $\rho$ should grow with the decreasing temperature reaching a maximum at $T=T_{\text{max}}$, and then decrease as $T\rightarrow0$.
 The maximum in $\rho(T)$ dependence corresponds to the temperature at which the temperature-dependent screening of the disorder arises, and the interaction effects become strong enough to stabilize the metallic state and overcome the quantum localization.
-This theoretical prediction, which is applicable only within the so-called diffusive regime ($k_{\text B}T\tau/\hbar\ll1$, where $\tau$ is the mean-free time), was found to be consistent with the experimental $\rho(T)$ data in silicon metal-oxide-semiconductor field-effect transistors (MOSFETs) \cite{punnoose2001dilute,anissimova2007flow,punnoose2010test}, but only in a narrow range of electron densities near the critical density $n_{\text c}$ for the metal-insulator transition.
-In contrast, the corresponding strong changes in the resistivity with temperature are experimentally observed in a wide range of the electron densities: up to five times the critical density $n_{\text c}$, including the ballistic regime ($k_{\text B}T\tau/\hbar\gg1$), where the scaling theory is no longer applicable.
+This theoretical prediction, which is applicable only within the so-called diffusive regime (roughly, $k_{\text B}T\tau/\hbar<1$, where $\tau$ is the mean-free time), was found to be consistent with the experimental $\rho(T)$ data in silicon metal-oxide-semiconductor field-effect transistors (MOSFETs) \cite{punnoose2001dilute,anissimova2007flow,punnoose2010test}, but only in a narrow range of electron densities near the critical density $n_{\text c}$ for the metal-insulator transition.
+In contrast, the corresponding strong changes in the resistivity with temperature are experimentally observed in a wide range of the electron densities: up to five times the critical density $n_{\text c}$, including the ballistic regime (roughly, $k_{\text B}T\tau/\hbar>1$), where the scaling theory is no longer applicable.\footnote{We stress that the ballistic regime introduced in Ref.~\cite{zala2001interaction} is not related to the well-known ballistic transport, or Knudsen regime, where the mean free path is larger than the sample dimensions.}